-Failure to comply with any of the provisions of this Chapter is declared to be prima facie evidence of an existing violation and a continuing blight and shall be abated by the Director in accordance with the provisions of this Chapter.
+Failure to comply with any of the provisions of this Chapter is declared to be prima facie evidence of an existing violation, a continuing blight and a declared public nuisance and shall be abated by the Director in accordance with the provisions of this Chapter.
+Any person in violation will be subject to administrative penalties, citations, civil action and/or other legal remedies.